-At the heart of value creation is the exploration of the learn/work environment as an interconnected and interdependent eco-system.
-Optimizing the feedback/feedforward loops between the inseparable “silos” of Real Estate, Facility Management, ICT and Human Resources.
+At the heart of value creation is the exploration of the learn/work environment as an interconnected and interdependent eco-system of Bricks, Bytes & Behaviour.
+Optimizing the feedback/feedforward loops between the inseparable “silos” of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resources (HR).

 The model of three domains, Physical, Digital and Social, helps to have the right discussions about how to facilitate an integrated learn/work environment.
 The domains are partly different and partly they come together and overlap.
 Sometimes they create synergy but quite often there are also tensions.
 A good learn/work environment needs to take care of what it does in these three domains.
 Focus on the balance between the physical, the digital and the social environment.

 This model helps to show problems in an unbalanced learn/work environment that narrows its focus on only one or two domains instead of on all three.
 Measuring the added value of the learn/work environment should address all three domains in an interrelated way.

 Addressing the larger framework in which the “silos” exist and interact with each other and the entirety of the whole, re-establish integrated wholeness.
 This may feel complex at first, but hold in mind that the whole is more than the sum of its “relatively independent” parts.
 It is in the total eco-system approach, where the real added value is created.